 Tips & Tricks

-With the introduction of the BYOi this year, it is timely to offer some helpful hints and considerations for home use.
-Apart from the BYOi, many of our students from other grades have regular use of an iPad.
+Apart from the BYOD iPads, many of our students from other grades have regular use of an iPad.
+All classrooms also have available a number of chromebooks laptops.
 As an educational tool, the mobile device has allowed greater access to resources and ample opportunity for students to create and personalise their learning.
 At home, while the use of an iPad will differ from one family to the next, there are nevertheless important reoccurring themes that are important to remember as parents.

 How do I establish a common understanding with my child?